West Island owners

 - documentation scattered across decades of ownership.

-Inspection-led, we read these signals early — before the invoice.
+Condition-first, we read these signals early — before the invoice.

 How Casaforta adapts to the West Island

-Bilingual owner reporting, a complete Building Record, a Building Health Score that prioritizes envelope, water and electrical, and a 25-Year Capital Plan built for the 1960s-70s roof and systems cohorts.
+Bilingual owner reporting, a complete Building Passport, a Building Health Score that prioritizes envelope, water and electrical, and a 25-Year Capital Plan built for the 1960s-70s roof and systems cohorts.
 For complex syndicates, we coordinate Bill 16 compliance with licensed professionals.

 Cities served in the West Island